Euclidean and Affine Curve Reconstruction: Euclidean reconstruction

-\end{proof} \begin{ex} To illustrate Theorems \ref{thm-euc-est} and~\ref{l1-norm}, we consider a curve whose Euclidean curvature function is $\kappa(s)=\sin(s)$ and a family of curves obtained by some variations of $\kappa(s)$.
+To illustrate Theorems \ref{thm-euc-est} and~\ref{l1-norm}, we consider a curve whose Euclidean curvature function is $\kappa(s)=\sin(s)$ and a family of curves obtained by some variations of $\kappa(s)$.
 To define these variations consider a smooth bump function:

 Next, for $n\in \Z\backslash \{0\}$, we define functions

 on the closed interval $[0,2\pi]$ and let $\kappa_n(s)$ denote the periodic extension of $\kappa_n^*$ to $\mathbb{R}$.
 We observe that for any $L>0$,